Start date: September 2023

 Applying for Masters in Management

-Applications for September 2019 entry are now closed.
-Admissions will reopen in October 2019 for September 2020 entry.
-Students are therefore advised to apply early due to competition for places.
+Applications for September 2023 entry open on 01 November 2023 until 31 March 2023.
+You are advised to apply early due to competition for places.
 Applications are made using an online application form.

 We look for students with drive, talent, intelligence, and vigour.